 Format Y-Axis of a Power BI Bar Chart

-You can see from the below screenshot, we change the Y-Axis labels Color to Green, Text Size to 12, Font style to Cambria.
-You can use Minimum category width, Maximum Size, and Inner Padding options to changed the horizontal bar widths
+You can see from the screenshot below, we change the Y-Axis labels Color to Green, Text Size to 12, Font style to Cambria.
+You can use the Minimum category width, Maximum Size, and Inner Padding options to change the horizontal bar widths.

 Format X-Axis of a Bar Chart in Power BI

 Following are the list of options that are available for you to format the Horizontal axis or X-Axis

 As you can see from the below screenshot, we change the Color to Green, Font style to Cambria, Text Size to 13, Display Units to Thousands (default is Auto).

 By default, the X-Axis title set to Off, but you can enable it by toggling Title to On.
 Let me change the Title Color to Brick Red, Font style to Georgia, and Font Size to 25.

 By toggling the Bar chart Gridlines option from On to Off, you can disable the Grid lines.